My Baby Is Snoring: Should I Be Concerned?

 The doctor will do a thorough check on your baby’s airways to make sure that there are no structural issues or serious obstructions.

-It is possible that the bone between the nasal passages, or what is clinically referred to as the nasal septum, leans to one side, resulting to the partial blocking in that nostril.
+It is possible that the bone between the nasal passages, or what is clinically referred to as the nasal septum, leans to one side, resulting in the partial blocking of that nostril.
 If this is the case, your baby is likely to compensate by breathing heavily through the other nostril.
 This causes noisy breathing.

 Your doctor will observe how your baby breathes.
 There are some babies who have laryngomalacia, a peculiarity that results in noisy breathing.
 A baby with this condition usually has underdeveloped cartilage which is unable to keep the nasal passages open.